VikramAditya144/zuvees-ecommerce/README.md

 # Zuvees E-Commerce Platform

-# Note: It is a basic doc advance is in repective server, client & PWA folders
+# Note: It is a basic doc advance is in respective server, client & PWA folders

 A complete e-commerce solution for fans and air conditioners with multi-user roles, variant-based products, and delivery tracking.